Azure/az-hop/docs/tutorials/Implementing_Azure_HPC_OnDemand_Platform_Lab_1.md

 1. Run the following commands to create an Azure resource group that will contain the Azure VM hosting the lab deployment tools.
 In the following commands, replace the `<Azure_region>` placeholder with the name of the Azure region you intend to use in this lab:

-   > ![Note]: You can use the `az account list-locations -o table` command to list the names of Azure regions available in your Azure subscription:
+   > Note: You can use the `az account list-locations -o table` command to list the names of Azure regions available in your Azure subscription:

    ```bash
    LOCATION='<Azure_region>'